 The PSGC at Chen Su Lan Methodist Children's Home

-The Pilot Small Group Care Home at Chen Su Lan Methodist Children's Home will begin operations in June 2017.
+The Pilot Small Group Care Home at Chen Su Lan Methodist Children's Home began operations in June 2017.

 The level of care provided by the PSGC Home will be intensive, specialised and time limited.
 It will have a maximum capacity of 15 children and employ 12 care staff, one social worker and a deputy head of home to provide 24 hour care and supervision to the children.